Renish-R/Simple_E-Commerce_Website/README.md

 ---

-## About
+## 💡 About

-This is a simple e-commerce website built to demonstrate basic frontend capabilities: product listing, shopping cart, UI interactivity, etc. It is a static site hosted via GitHub Pages.
+This is a simple **e-commerce website** built to demonstrate basic frontend capabilities: product listing, shopping cart, UI interactivity, etc.
+It is a static site hosted via **GitHub Pages**.

 ---

-## Features
+## ✨ Features

-- Browse a catalog of products.
+- Browse a catalog of products 🛍️
-- Add / remove items to/from cart.
+- Add / remove items to/from cart 🛒
-- View cart contents and total cost.
+- View cart contents and total cost 💰
-- Responsive layout (works across different screen sizes).
+- Responsive layout for all screen sizes 📱💻
-- JavaScript-driven UI interactivity.
+- Interactive UI using JavaScript ⚡

 ---

-## Tech Stack
+## 🛠️ Tech Stack

-- HTML5 & CSS3
+- **HTML5 & CSS3**
-- JavaScript (vanilla or libraries)
+- **JavaScript** (vanilla)
-- GitHub Pages for hosting
+- **GitHub Pages** for hosting

 ---

-## Setup / Installation
+## ⚙️ Setup / Installation

 To run this project locally: